 The sentence type that was used the most was a complex sentence.
 It has an independent clause and one or more dependent clauses.
-Below are the sentence example token from the articles:
+Below are the sentence example taken from the articles:

+- [24] A small clay pot in Diego Velázquez's

+Las Meninas could hold the key to

+unlocking the mysterious 17thCentury painting, argues Kelly

+Grovier.

-- [24] A small clay pot in Diego Velázquez's Las Meninas could hold the key to unlocking the mysterious 17th-Century painting, argues Kelly 7rovier. - [25] They also obliquely command we note how long those pleas have gone
+- [25] They also obliquely command we note how long those pleas have gone unheard.

-The complex sentence was used in more than halfof the total sum of the sentences (52.6%).
+The complex sentence was used in more than half of the total sum of the sentences (52.6%).
 A dependent clause can be identified by seeing whether it has subordinating conjunction or standing alone as a complete, independent sentence.
 In example [22], there are two clauses: "A small clay pot in Diego Velázquez's Las Meninas could hold the key..." as the independent clause and "argues Kelly Grovier" as the dependent clause.
 In example [23], there are three clauses: "they also obliquely command" as the independent clause and "we note how long" and "those pleas have gone unheard" as the dependent clauses.
 This type of sentence also dominated the observed articles except in article 5.

-The second must used sentence type was a simple sentence.
+The second most used sentence type was a simple sentence.
 This type of sentence only has one clause per sentence.
+Below are the examples:

-Below are the subject is "the answer," the predicate is a linking verb "is," and the subject complement is "to go farther out to sea."
+- [26] The debate came to a head at the International Congress on General Relativity and Gravity in London later that year. - [27] Is the answer to go farther out to sea?
+A simple sentence consists of a single independent clause that can stand alone.
+Example [24] shows that a single clause can be quite long.
+It only has a subject (the debate) and a predicate (came), with five adverbial phrases.
+On the other hand, example [25] shows a simple sentence in an interrogative form.
+Its subject is "the answer," the predicate is a linking verb "is," and the subject complement is "to go farther out to sea."
 Both examples and 257 other sentences (33.5% of the total sentences) used this sentence type and became the second most used sentence type in every observed article except in article 5.